-The Association and YMCA Childcare elected to account for these loans as a conditional contribution under Accounting Standards Codification (ASC) Subtopic 958-605.
-As such, the \$895 forgiven by the SBA for the YMCA Childcare has been recognized in grant and contract revenues in the accompanying consolidated statements of activities as of December 31, 2022.
-The remaining principal balance for the Association and YMCA Childcare of \$5,515 and \$6,413, respectively, is included in refundable advances in the accompanying consolidated statements of financial position as of December 31, 2022 and 2021.
+The Association and YMCA Childcare elected to account for these loans as a conditional contribution under ASC Subtopic 958-605.
+As such, during the year ended December 31, 2023, \$4,087 was forgiven by the SBA for the Association and has been recognized in grant and contract revenues in the accompanying consolidated statements of activities.
+During the year ended December 31, 2022, \$895 was forgiven by the SBA for the YMCA Childcare and has been recognized in grant and contract revenues in the accompanying consolidated statements of activities.
+The remaining principal balance for the Association and YMCA Childcare of \$1,232 and \$5,515 is included in refundable advances in the accompanying consolidated statements of financial position as of December 31, 2023 and 2022, respectively.